Documentation Index

 - Check Logs:

-/var/log/kafka/server.log. - Check Disk: Is disk full?
-Kafka stops accepting writes if disk is full.
+/var/log/kafka/server.log.
+Look forFATALorERRORentries.
+The most common causes are disk failures, OOM kills, and GC pauses. - Check Disk: Is disk full?
+Kafka stops accepting writes when disk is full.
+This is the single most common cause of production Kafka outages.
+Run

 Consumer Issues

-- Stuck Consumer: Check if rebalancing is happening constantly (“stop-the-world”).
+- Stuck Consumer (Rebalance Storm): Check if rebalancing is happening constantly (“stop-the-world”).
+Common causes: GC pauses exceeding

 Data Loss Scenarios

-- Unclean Leader Election: If all ISRs fail, non-ISR replica becomes leader (data loss).
+- Unclean Leader Election: If all ISRs fail, a non-ISR replica becomes leader (data loss).
+Config:

 Maintenance Tasks